imediacorp/file-organizer/README.md

 This tool embodies the principle of "scratching your own itch"—built to solve real problems I faced daily, and now shared as part of imediacorp's Open Science commitment to help others facing similar challenges.

+## 🎨 Perfect for Content Creators & Creative Studios

+File Organizer aligns with **imediacorp's Arts & Sciences philosophy** and complements our creative tools ecosystem:

+- **Rhapsode** (Narrative INDE) - Brings structure to storytelling
+- **Harmonia** (Music INDE) - Brings precision to music composition
+- **Production Desk** - Brings order to production workflows
+- **File Organizer** - Brings scientific rigor to file organization

+**For content creators**, File Organizer solves the unique challenges of managing creative projects:
+- Organize scripts, drafts, and revisions (perfect for Rhapsode users)
+- Manage music projects, stems, and samples (perfect for Harmonia users)
+- Track production assets and deliverables (perfect for Production Desk users)
+- AI-powered classification understands your creative content, not just file types

+**Built for creators, by creators** - with the same Arts & Sciences approach that powers Rhapsode, Harmonia, and Production Desk.

 ## 🔬 Open Science Commitment

 This tool is part of **imediacorp's commitment to Open Science**.
 We believe scientific tools should be as transparent and reproducible as the science they support.